James Joy Mohan Nichols Roy: Early years

 James Joy Mohan Nichols Roy was born on 12 June 1884 at Mawsyiarwait, Shella confederacy, now in the East Khasi Hills district of Meghalaya, India.

 His father was U Khan Than Roy, a manual day laborer from Khapmaw in what was then Shillong State.

 His great uncle was U Tirot Singh of Nongkhlaw Syiemship.

-He attended Lba High School, but his education was disrupted in 1897 by a great earthquake.
+He attended Lba High School, but his education was disrupted by the 1897 Assam earthquake.
 His house was not badly damaged, but his parents chose to move to Jasir for greater safety.

 Nichols Roy adopted the Christian faith in 1898, a year after the earthquake.

 He joined the Church of God, a Christian denomination that originated in the United States, and later became a leading member.

 Nichols Roy was admitted to Shillong government High School in 1899.

 He went to university in Kolkata, and earned a B.A. in 1904.

 Rev. Nichols Roy founded the United Fruit Company in 1918, a joint stock cooperative for tribal people.

 Activities included planting orange trees, selling fruit juice, processing orange squash, operating a motor transport company and an indigenous bank, and importing essential goods from the plains to the hill people.